-Paychecks and stubs are delivered to your home address and are available for pickup in 543 Park Hall during regular business hours.
+Paychecks and stubs are delivered to the History Department and are available for pickup in 543 Park Hall during regular business hours.
 Teaching Assistants are strongly encouraged to sign up for direct deposit.
 Please contact the department staff for a direct deposit application or visit the UB Administrative Services Gateway.

-The Department of History encourages graduate students to present their research at relevant conferences to get feedback and build scholarly networks.
+The History Department encourages graduate students to present their research at relevant conferences to get feedback and build scholarly networks.
 Every spring the History Graduate Association hosts the Plesur Conference, an excellent venue to begin sharing your ideas.
 More advanced students may travel to conferences in the region or beyond.
 When your paper proposal is accepted, you can submit a request to the department for funds to help you participate.
 The department funds conference travel at a sliding scale, depending on the significance of the conference and a student's participation in it (if it is the most important conference in your field, that would be high priority for departmental funding).
-The Graduate Committee will meet and decide the best way to award funding.
-Given our inability to always fund each request, you should also look into other funding sources: the UB Graduate Student Association is one possibility; also, many conference organizers offer funding to graduate students who are giving a paper at a conference.
+You should also look into other funding sources: the UB Graduate Student Association is one possibility; also, many conference organizers offer funding to graduate students who are giving a paper at a conference.